liuworkgit/pypractice/README.md

-# pypractice
+# PyPractice
-A collection of Python projects, made to improve my proficiency.
+A collection of Python projects and programs made to improve my proficiency.
+## Table of Contents